Public health privacy notice

 We receive this data by secure file transfer, it is encrypted and password-protected, and identifiable data are only accessible to staff named in the DAA.

-If we use identifiable data from any other source for any secondary analysis – for example, to look at health across Hackney – any personal identifiers are removed, and the data will be ‘aggregated’ such that individuals cannot be identified.
+If we use identifiable data from any other source for any secondary analysis – for example, to look at health across Hackney and / or the City of London – any personal identifiers are removed, and the data will be ‘aggregated’ such that individuals cannot be identified.

 Your data may be shared between different service providers, to ensure that you get the most appropriate service.
 You will be told when this could apply to your personal data.
-Our service agreements with service providers include protocols on data sharing, as well as the council’s requirements regarding confidential and safe handling of people’s data.
+Our service agreements with service providers include protocols on data sharing, as well as the Council’s and Corporation’s requirements regarding confidential and safe handling of people’s data.

 How long we keep your data